AnonymouX47/matrix/docs/features.md

    - If all rows have the same length, the matrix is initialized taking the array in row-major order.
    - If row lengths don't match but _zfill_ is `True`, the rows of the resulting matrix are padded with zeros to the right to match up.

-**NOTE:** The constructor arguments can only be passed positionally, not by name.
+**NOTE:** The constructor arguments can only be passed positionally, not by keyword.

 ### Using the provided utility functions